×

 Every year about 20 people die from carbon monoxide (CO) poisoning and more than 4,000 hospital cases are related to CO inhalation.

-The government has released draft legislation which will come into effect from 1 October 2022.
-The document outlines how the government will extend regulations on domestic smoke and CO alarms in both social and private rented accommodation by amending the Smoke and CO Alarm (England) Regulations 2015.
+In October 2022, the government extended regulations on domestic smoke and CO alarms in both social and private rented accommodation by amending the Smoke and CO Alarm (England) Regulations 2015.

-Every time you burn fuel in fireplaces, heaters, gas ranges, grills, stoves and lanterns, CO is emitted.
+Every time you burn fuel in fireplaces, boilers, heaters, gas cookers, grills, stoves and lanterns, CO is emitted.
 It can build up indoors and injure or kill people who inhale it.

 Fuels are substances that react with oxygen to release useful energy.
 Most of the energy is released as heat.
 When a fuel burns in plenty of air, it receives enough oxygen for complete combustion.